Shilpi Sharma (DJ)

-Shilpi Sharma (born 26 March 1983), sometimes credited as Shilpi Mudgal, is an Indian actress, model and DJ.
+Shilpi Sharma, occasionally credited as Shilpi Mudgal, is an Indian actress, model and a DJ.

 Early life and education

 Sharma originates from a city called Dholpur in the state of Rajasthan, near the city of Agra.
 She hails from The Jagan Family, one of the most well-known and powerful political and entrepreneurial families in the Indian state of Rajasthan.
 Her late father, Murari Lal Sharma, served as Nagar Palika, Chairman of Dholpur as Pradhan; her mother and brothers are similarly involved in business and governmental departments.
 Her uncle Banwari Lal Sharma is a Congress candidate and served as an MLA & Minister for over two decades.
 Her Brother Ritesh Sharma was a Mayor of Dholpur.

 She studied in Nainital & Mumbai and has a degree in acting and interior designing from New York, United States.

 As a DJ

 In 2014, as a DJ, Sharma became famous for remixing the song "Baby Doll" from the movie Ragini MMS 2.
 She touched new heights when her song "Chittiyaan Kalaiyaan" from the movie Roy was released.
 She has been remixing most of Shah Rukh Khan's film songs.
 Shilpi Sharma is on a roll with her three super hit remixes for the film Dilwale.
 Produced all-time chartbuster remixes of Shahrukh Khan’s films Dilwale, Jab Harry Met Sejal, Happy New Year, Dear Zindagi, and Raees.
 Her official Dilwale Soundtrack Remix Album was launched by Shah Rukh Khan himself.
 She is the only female DJ in India to have her own show on 9XM channel – 9XM House of Dance (two seasons 2020 & 2021): the biggest party mashup show in the country.

 Sharma is voted as the top-ranking DJs in India consecutively for the last two years by DJanemag.